aroberge/friendly-traceback-docs/docs/source/tracebacks_markdown.md

 ```

-Remember: the first item of a `tuple` is at index 0.
+Remember: the first item of a `tuple` is not at index 1 but at index 0.